AndreiMaikov/OM_shipping--SQL/Readme.md

 <a name="Acknowledgements"><h2>Acknowledgements</h2></a>

-I would like to thank Alek Mlynek for initiating this project as well as discussing it in depth and in detail.
+I would like to thank Alek Mlynek for initiating this project.
+Also, I am most grateful to him and Tue Hoang for the very helpful discusions we had on this project.